Integrative Medicine Newsletter

 Exercise can help cancer patients suffering from fatigue, poor balance, depression/anxiety, loss of appetite and other symptoms.
 It may also play help prevent new or recurring cancers.
 But what exercise is right and safe for you?
 Our physical therapists can evaluate your fitness level and develop an exercise plan just for you.
-We also offer free group classes to patients, caregivers and family.

 Cancer can take a huge emotion toll on patients.
 Meeting with one of our licensed clinical psychologists can help.
 Starting with an evaluation, our psychologist will develop a treatment plan that will help you deal with symptoms of stress, anxiety and depression.
 Interventions may include including cognitive behavioral therapy, acceptance and commitment therapy, motivational interviewing, and other mind-body practices.

 Meditation is a mind-body practice that can help you relax and access a deeper awareness by connecting your mind, body and heart.
 Research shows that mind-body practices like meditation have a positive effect on many biological processes and improve quality of life.
 For cancer patients, meditation may: